top of page

 1.5V Li-ion rechargeable

 These are a fairly new addition for AAA/AA batteries.
-These use a step down converter inside the battery to maintain a constant 1.5V, unlike other AA/AAA battery types which suffer from voltage sag.
+These use a step down converter inside the battery to maintain a constant 1.5V, unlike other AA/AAA battery types where the voltage reduces as the battery is discharged.
 They can only be charged in their dedicated chargers, or with an integrated USB charging port.
-Unfortunately, there are many issues with 1.5V Li-ion batteries compared to NiMH including:

 • Self-discharge/parasitic drain.